walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 ## Introduction

-No New Year without its resolution.
-So how about diving into computer vision, learning a new library that allows you to train a computer vision model in less than 30 lines of code and revisiting some good old fairy tales all at once?
+No New Year without its New Year resolution.
+So how about diving into computer vision, learning a new library that allows you to train a computer vision model in less than 30 lines of code and revisiting some good old fairy tales?
+And all at once?

 Hans Christian Andersen's [tale of the ugly duckling](https://americanliterature.com/author/hans-christian-andersen/short-story/the-ugly-duckling) tells us about a cygnet (i.e. a baby swan) brought up as part of a family of ducks and being bullied by its siblings and everybody else for being ugly (read *different to them*).
 If only the poor cygnet had had somebody to tell it that it in fact was a swan instead!
 Entering Our Hero, Machine Learning to the rescue!

 In this project, we will learn how to use fastai, Gradio and HuggingFace to build a magic mirror that can distinguish a duckling from a cygnet in four main steps.
+Then we will deploy it to the internet for all ducklings out there to use.
 We will learn how to:

 1. Create a dataset from scratch, using a duckduckgo image search.
 2. Train a train a computer vision model using [fastai](https://www.fast.ai/).
 3. Build a magic mirror app using [Gradio](https://www.gradio.app/).
-4. Deploy the magic mirror on [HuggingFace](https://huggingface.co/).
+4. Deploy the magic mirror for free on [HuggingFace](https://huggingface.co/).

-To follow along, find the complete code in [my GitHub respository Tales-of-1001-Data]().
+If you want to follow along, you can find the complete code on [Tales-of-1001-Data]().

-So let's get started, so that the ugly duckling can finally ask the magical question
+So let's get started to help the duckling answer the magical question...

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/mirror-mirror.png" alt="Mirror, mirror on the wall ...." width="50%">